Injectable Manufacturing Process – Step by Step Guide

 APIs are the substances that produce the desired therapeutic effect of the drug.
 Excipients are the additives that help stabilize, preserve, or enhance the drug.
 Delivery systems are the vehicles that carry the drug to the target site, such as solutions, suspensions, emulsions, or lyophilized powders.

-Formulation scientists utilize their expertise to determine the optimal combination of ingredients that will ensure the desired therapeutic effect of the injectable.
+Formulation scientists use their expertise to determine the optimal combination of ingredients that ensures the desired therapeutic effect of the injectable.
 They consider factors such as:

 Formulation development is a critical stage in injectable manufacturing, as it affects the quality, safety, and efficacy of the final product.